Alejogb1/job-board/blog-data/how-can-i-import-javascript-files-using-esbuild-and-jsbundling-rails.md

 id: "how-can-i-import-javascript-files-using-esbuild-and-jsbundling-rails"
 ---

-Alright, let's unpack this.
+, let's unpack this.
 I’ve spent considerable time navigating the intricacies of asset pipelines, and integrating esbuild with rails’ jsbundling-rails gem is a particular area I've repeatedly encountered.
 It's not always as straightforward as the initial setup guides suggest, especially when your project grows and you start modularizing your javascript.
 You're asking how to import javascript files, which sounds simple but depends heavily on your project structure and how you're choosing to leverage esbuild's capabilities.

 Let's start with the assumption that you've successfully installed the `jsbundling-rails` gem, have esbuild configured within your rails environment, and your basic application.js is working.
 The key to effective import is understanding esbuild’s module resolution and how it interacts with rails’ asset paths.
 One common misconception, especially coming from other asset pipelines like webpacker, is that you can directly reference files based on rails asset paths.
 Esbuild doesn’t operate directly on the rails asset pipeline as such; instead, it treats your javascript source directory as the root for module resolution unless you tell it otherwise.